Ranveer Brar

-He has set up restaurants in India and abroad and curated the menu of many more.
-He also has a YouTube channel with over 6 million subscribers.
+Ranveer Singh Brar (born 8 February 1978) is an Indian celebrity chef, television personality, author, restaurateur and actor.
+He is known as the host of several television food shows, and as a judge in MasterChef India, After graduating from a hospitality institute in Lucknow, Brar stepped into the culinary career, now spanning more than nearly three decades.

-Early life and education
+Early life

-Born in Lucknow, India, into Sikh family to Ishwar Singh and Surinder Kaur, Brar was inspired by the local Kebab vendors in Lucknow at a young age which led him to pursue his love for food.
+Born in Lucknow, India, into Jat Sikh family to Ishwar Singh and Surinder Kaur, Brar was inspired by the local Kebab vendors in Lucknow at a young age which led him to pursue his love for food.
 He did his schooling from HAL school Lucknow.
 His passion to learn the art led him to volunteer as an apprentice to one of them, Munir Ustad.

 Though his family initially resisted, they finally gave in, leading Brar to join Institute of Hotel Management, Lucknow, for a more formal initiation into the culinary world.

 Career (restaurants and associations)

+Brar's career began with the Taj Group of Hotels, starting with the Taj Mahal Hotel, Delhi.

-After completing his education at IHM, Brar began his career at the Taj Mahal Hotel.
-In 2001, at Fort Aguada Beach Resort in Goa, he opened "Morisco" a seafood restaurant, "il Camino" an Italian restaurant and "Fishtail" a small open air barbeque eatery.
-Back in Delhi in 2003, he was part of the newly opened Radisson Blu Hotel, Noida.
-He also became the youngest executive chef of his time in the country at the age of 25.
+A new adventure awaited him in Goa when in 2001, at Fort Aguada Beach Resort, he opened "Morisco" a seafood restaurant, "il Camino" an Italian restaurant and "Fishtail" a small open air barbeque eatery.

+After his successful stint, he was back in Delhi in 2003, this time, as part of the newly opened Radisson Blu Hotel, Noida.
+Coincidentally, he also shot to fame as the youngest executive chef of his time in the country at the age of 25.

-He then left for Boston, Massachusetts, where he opened "Banq", a fine Franco-Asian restaurant.
+Fate beckoned him overseas when he left for Boston, Massachusetts at a friend's invitation.
+He and his team were inspired to open "Banq", a fine-dining Franco-Asian restaurant.
 Banq won numerous awards including the Best New Restaurant in the World by the magazine "Wallpaper".
-The restaurant is now permanently closed.
+(The restaurant is now permanently closed.)

 Following this, he was appointed Corporate Chef for the One World Hospitality Group, one of the oldest restaurant groups in Boston.

-Back in India, he joined Novotel, Juhu Beach, Mumbai, as the Senior Executive Chef.
+A twist of fate however brought him back to India, this time to Mumbai, where he joined Novotel, Juhu Beach, as the Senior Executive Chef.

-Brar designed a menu for the MTV India chain of restaurants, launched by Viacom 18 consumer products wing.
+Chef Brar's flair for conceptualizing and curating menus and holistically, restaurants, led to his association with the MTV India chain of restaurants, launched by Viacom 18 consumer products wing.
 FLYP @ MTV, the first restaurant opened in Delhi in mid-December 2015, with the next launch in Chandigarh, and the third instalment in Mumbai fall of 2017.

-He created and launched an 'artisan' line of meal kits in association with Haute Chef in December 2015.